Epsilon User's Manual and Reference >

 press Ctrl-S or Ctrl-R to search for color class names.

-known as color schemes.
-Use the F and B keys to select a color
+as color schemes.
+Use the F and B keys to select a color scheme.
+You

 Once you've selected colors, you can make them permanent for the

-select a color scheme or color class.
+a color scheme or color class.
 Click on a color to select it.
+Click on

-Click on the capital letters in the help window to run those commands
+the capital letters in the help window to run those commands (like S

 It's also possible to change colors by editing an EEL file like